 Blue Thumb Volunteer Training

-Day One of the training will provide attendees with an introduction to Blue Thumb, Project WET, and the Oklahoma Conservation Commission.
-It will also teach people how to use the various educational tools that are available to Blue Thumb volunteers.
-The training will include an overview of various ways you can participate as a Blue Thumb volunteer, with a focus on volunteer education opportunities.
-Participants will also learn about water quality, watersheds, nonpoint source pollution and other topics through a series of educational activities which you can then use to educate members of your own community.
-Project WET (Water Education for Teachers) will be included and all participants will receive the Project WET 2.0 activity guide and materials at the end of the day.
-The day will also include visiting a local creek to discuss the creek’s ecology and biology, including getting in the water to look for bugs and fish.
-For those interested in monitoring a local creek or stream, you will need to attend this training and also register for the Monitoring Training, scheduled for the next day in the same location.
-If you are not interested in monitoring but want to be a volunteer educator or learn about other ways to volunteer or just learn about the Blue Thumb program in general, you will only need to attend this one-day training on the 11th.
+The first day of training will include an introduction to the Blue Thumb program and an overview of various ways you can participate as a Blue Thumb volunteer, with a focus on volunteer education opportunities.
+You will also get to learn about water quality, watersheds, nonpoint source pollution and other topics through a series of educational activities which you can then use to educate members of your own community.
+Project WET (Water Education for Teachers) will be included and all participants will recieve at WET activity guide at the end of the day.
+The day will also include a visit to a local creek to discuss the creek’s ecology and biology, including getting into the water and looking for bugs and fish.